Dr Josephine Valentine OBE

 Trust Development Director

-A primary specialist, with particular expertise in Inclusion, Pippa has a proven track record of effective school improvement as the Headteacher of two primary schools and as a School Improvement Partner for Hertfordshire.
+A primary specialist, with particular expertise in Inclusion, Pippa has a proven track record of effective school improvement as the Headteacher of two primary schools in Hertfordshire.
+Pippa's leadership knowledge and experience was further developed in her position as School Improvement Partner and District Effectiveness Adviser, working with a range of primary settings across the Three Rivers district of Hertfordshire.

 Pippa's role is to lead the strategic development of the Trust, working with colleagues from both the Education and Business teams.
-She is currently leading a project to develop Governance across the Trust.
-As a passionate advocate of partnership working Pippa values her work with Headteachers and Governors to develop best practice approaches.
+Pippa is also the Primary Lead for School Improvement.
+She works closely with school leaders to deliver bespoke coaching to help schools rapidly improve.
+As a passionate advocate of partnership working Pippa values her work with all stakeholders to develop best practice approaches.

 Trust Improvement Director